What is the gift tax?

 If you’re a citizen or resident of the United States and your gift exceeds the annual exemption, you’ll have to file an IRS Form 709.

-The gift tax return is due on April 15 of the following year you made the gift.
-So if you make any gifts this year that exceed $15,000, be sure to file your return by April 15, 2021.
+Just like filing your income tax return, the gift tax return is normally due on April 15 of the following year you made the gift.
+So if you make any gifts this year that exceed $16,000, be sure to file your return by April 15, 2023.

 If you want, you can still print and mail the forms using a private delivery service to a submission processing center.